-Liquidity risk is the risk that the Foundation will not be able to meet its liabilities as they fall due.
-A majority of the Foundation's assets are investments traded in active markets that can be readily liquidated and therefore the Foundation's liquidity risk is considered minimal.
-In addition, the Foundation aims to retain sufficient cash positions to manage liquidity.
+Liquidity risk is the risk the Foundation will not be able to meet its liabilities as they fall due.
+Liquidity requirements of the Foundation are met through cash generated from investments, donor contributions, and by investing in pools that hold publicly traded liquid assets that transact in active markets and that are easily sold and converted to cash.
+Private investments in real estate, infrastructure, equity, and debt have limited sale or redemption options.
+These investments are subject to gates, lockups, and other restrictions on investors' ability to readily sell or redeem their interests in the investment.
+The majority of the investments are publicly traded liquid assets and therefore the Foundation's liquidity risk is considered marginal.
+Additionally, the Foundation aims to retain sufficient cash positions to manage liquidity.
 The Foundation's exposure to, and management of, liquidity risk has not changed materially during the year.